zjelveh/name-probability/README.md

 The conditional probabilities are computed using roughly 28 million names from the Social Security Death Master file with the obvious downside that newer names are under-represented.

-To-Dos
+Edit Operation Probability
 --------------
 In order to compute P(u_1 | u_2) -- the probability person A uses name one given that person A uses name two -- we have to compute the probability of each edit operation that takes us from u_1 to u_2.
 The current implementation does this empirically by taking a sample of 50,000 names and counting the occurrence of each type of edit operation.
-This is time consuming and inelegant.
-Future versions should cache these results and/or come up with a better way of computing the probabilities.
+Room for improvement here.